 Cindric made his NASCAR debut in 2015 competing in two events for BKR.
 He returned to BKR in 2016 and recorded three top-20 finishes in four races that season.
 Cindric also captured his first ARCA Racing Series victory in 2016 at Kentucky Speedway, and he produced two wins in the NASCAR K&N Pro Series East events at Watkins Glen International and Virginia International Raceway that same season.

 Despite his young age, Cindric is considered one of the most diverse drivers competing in the NXS Series.
 Along with his NASCAR experience, Cindric has also competed in select IMSA WeatherTech SportsCar Series races, including the Rolex 24 at Daytona, and in the Continental Tire Series as he won the IMSA Pilot Challenge at Road Atlanta.
 Cindric has also raced in the Pirelli World Challenge Series, Red Bull Global Rallycross and the Virgin Australia Supercars Championship over the course of his young career.

-A three-time Presidential Fitness Award Winner who was nominated to Team USA Scholarship Team in 2015, Cindric resides in Mooresville, NC.
+A three-time Presidential Fitness Award Winner who was nominated to the Team USA Scholarship team in 2015, Cindric currently resides in Mooresville, NC.